NEW RULES AND MANDATORY BOOKING

 Inside the Safari park, dogs (and other pets) can remain on board of your car only if kept inside the special pet carrier prescribed by the regulations in force.
 Inside the Fauna park - pedestrian section - instead, they are not allowed in.
 It is strictly forbidden to leave pets on board of the parked vehicles.

-During the opening hours of the Fauna Park, there is a DOG AREA available for the visitors of the Park, but in these months, due to the new security rules, the DOG AREA IS TEMPORARILY NOT AVAILABLE.
+During the opening hours of the Fauna Park, usually there is a DOG AREA available for the visitors of the Park, but in these months, due to the new security rules, the DOG AREA IS TEMPORARILY NOT AVAILABLE.
 Sorry for the inconveniente.

 For more info, visit the Pets page

 On weekend, there are various events inside the Park involving the educational staff, suitable for children aged 6-7 onwards.
 You can check our Events Calendar